AdrienPensart/musicbot/README.rst

   Commands:
-    find    Only list files in selected folders rescan  Rescan all folders registered in database scan    Load musics files in database
+    find    Only list files in selected folders list    List existing folders
+    new     Add a new folder in database rescan  Rescan all folders registered in database scan    Load musics files in database
     sync    Copy selected musics with filters to...